 Fun and Fundraising… we’re the only village fete in Gloucestershire dedicated exclusively to raising money for children’s charities and activities.
-Against the glorious backdrop of a perfect day at The Mill House, we raised over £8,000 and set to work distributing it.
+2019’s fete saw an excellent turnout, with over £10,000 raised.

 Established in 1989, the Trust provides emotional and practical respite care for Gloucestershire’s life-limited and life-threatened young children, aged up to 5 years old.
 It has helped over 500 children and currently supports more than 90 children and their families.
-Our grant will fund an Easter Schools Holiday Respite Scheme, including trips out for fun events, including an Easter egg hunt.
+Our grant will fund a Christmas party for the children and their families.

 Noah’s Ark provides short-stay residential breaks for children with disabilities and also for those from disadvantaged backgrounds.
-Every year about 1,600 children stay at the centre.
+Every year about 1,600 children stay at the centre in Macaroni Wood.
 Since it started in 1978, more than 46,000 have been supported.
-Our grant has paid for a mountain bike for the children to enjoy while staying at the centre.
+Our grant has paid for sensory equipment for children with special needs, such as autism.

-Our local school approached us with a request to fund the purchase of 12 Chrome Books, enough for one class sharing in pairs.
-The Books are compatible with the interactive whiteboards the school installed last year with the help of a grant from us.
+Our support for our local schools continued with the purchase of three ipads for use by the older children to support their studies.
 This new technology will ensure that the curriculum is delivered in an up-to-date and exciting way for the children.